joelek/ts-autoguard/readme.md

 let serialized = serializer.serialize("MyType", "Hello!");
 ```

-The serialized value may be stored on disk or transmitted through a network and can be recovered using the `deserialize()` method.
+The serialized value may be stored on disk or transmitted through a network and can be recovered using the `.deserialize()` method.

 ```ts
 serializer.deserialize(serialized, (type, data) => {